Habibtii-2/Habibtii-2/README.md

-- 👋 Hi, I’m @Habibtii-2
+- 👋 Hi, I’m
-- 👀 I’m interested in hacking
+- 👀 I’m interested

-- 🌱 I’m currently learning hacking
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...